Home » Health Conditions » Eye Care » Retinopathy

 Damage is caused to blood vessels within the eyes by high blood pressure.
 More severe damage is caused as blood pressure increases, or if high blood pressure is a prolonged condition.
 Signs and symptoms of hypertensive retinopathy can be difficult to detect, although your doctor will be able to use an ophthalmoscope to see whether there is a narrowing of the blood vessels in the eyes, or if the blood vessels are oozing any excess fluid.

 A patient with hypertensive retinopathy may not even know that he or she has high blood pressure.
 In that case, an eye exam may display the first sign of this condition which can be difficult to detect in the early stages.
-It is most common that hypertensive retinopathy occurs in who are middle aged or older.
+It is most common that hypertensive retinopathy occurs in patients who are middle aged or older.
 Also, high blood pressure or hypertension is more common among African-Americans than Caucasians.
 Patients with hypertensive retinopathy in the early stages usually do not display outward signs of the condition, and may not suffer any obvious symptoms.

 An ophthalmic examination may reveal flame shaped hemorrhages and cotton wool spots.
 In rare cases there may be macular or retinal edema (an accumulation of fluid).
 In more serious cases, there may be a macular star and disc edema.
 Arteriolosclerosis is often found concurrently.